mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-session.md

 All QUIC these tunnel control TLVs MUST NOT be sent on other streams than the QUIC tunnel control streams.

-When the encapsulation mode is in use, the Access Report TLV defined in Section 7.1.1 of {{I-D.piraux-quic-tunnel}} MUST be sent on other streams than the QUIC tunnel control stream.
+When the tunnel session mode is in use, the Access Report TLV defined in Section 7.1.1 of {{I-D.piraux-quic-tunnel}} MUST be sent on other streams than the QUIC tunnel control stream.